unlessgames/xrnx/docs/guide/observables_and_preferences.md

 ```

 When you assign the preferences, Renoise will take care of saving your settings.
 Your tool will have a `preferences.xml` file created in its folder with the values from your options table.
-Try restarting Renoise to see that the values you set in your dialog will persist over different sessions.
+Try restarting Renoise to see that the values you've set in your dialog will persist over different sessions.

 ## Complex Documents

-For more complex applications (or if you prefer doing things the Object-Oriented way) you can also inherit from renoise.Document.DocumentNode and register properties in the constructor.
+For more complex applications (or if you just prefer doing things the Object-Oriented way) you can also inherit from `renoise.Document.DocumentNode` and register properties in the constructor.

 You could change the above Document creation to something like this: